X

 It’s important to note, however, that increased melanin is a built-in safeguard for your skin, allowing it to get darker before you burn.
 While taking omega-3 supplements, it’s important to make sure you are using proper sunscreen.

-Fish oil is beneficial to your body, but it may not a miracle capsule that will give you glowing skin overnight.
-The side effects of taking fish oil like fishy aftertaste, loose stools, and potential heartburn often disqualify it from being the skincare supplement of anyone’s dreams.
+Fish oil may be beneficial to your body, but it may not be a miracle capsule that will give you glowing skin overnight.
+The side effects of taking fish oil, like fishy aftertaste, loose stools, and potential heartburn often disqualify it from being the skincare supplement of anyone’s dreams.

 When you want healthy skin, it often helps to start at the cellular level.
 Skin cells need nourishment and support to produce collagen, elastin, and keep skin looking and feeling youthful.